uprial/customvillage/README.md

 A Minecraft (Bukkit) plugin that allows to detect and control custom villages.

+This plugin takes care of the pain I experienced when I created my own village.
+I created a big enough village, and its population took out of control.
+Villagers seemed to grow infinitely.
+Cats were leaving the village and were limited in count in villages only.
+Golems were obedient and followed the documented rules, but my god, they anyway followed the infinity of villagers.
+I ended up with a mess of hundreds of illegal entities on the map.
+Fortunately, here I could fix the issue.

 ## Features

 * Detect villages and limit villagers population considering the beds' count